KevinMarquette/kevinmarquette.github.io/_draft/attributes.md

 tags: [PowerShell, Attribute, Validator, Transform, Class]
 ---

-Every once and a while I stumble onto something in Powershell that I find interesting and I just can't help but dive deep into it.
+Every once and a while I stumble onto something in Powershell that I find interesting and I can't help but dive deep into it.
 I saw a tweet by [Brandon Olin](https://twitter.com/devblackops) recently that showed that you can create your own custom attributes in Powershell.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Custom attributes work on <a href="https://twitter.com/hashtag/PowerShell?src=hash">#PowerShell</a> class methods.
 This will be useful. <a href="https://t.co/8AeopiWH8T">pic.twitter.com/8AeopiWH8T</a></p>&mdash; Brandon Olin (@devblackops) <a href="https://twitter.com/devblackops/status/815747777221099520">January 2, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>